 Challenges To Sell Fire Damaged House

-We can make the process easy and can close in as little as 10 days.
-If this sounds like challenges you don’t want to tackle on your own, fill out this form below and we’ll be glad to start helping you tackle these challenges.
+We can make the process easy and close in as little as 10 days.
+If this sounds like a challenge you want to avoid tackling on your own, fill out this form below, and we’ll be glad to start helping you tackle selling a fire damaged home.

-3 Tips For Selling Fire Damage Properties
+3 Tips For Selling a Fire Damaged Home

 Communication is key.

-As mentioned above, disclosing the damage found and/or repairs done is terribly important.
+As mentioned above, disclosing the damage found and/or repairs done is important.
 Understanding what those costs are and communicating those findings may be just as important as it will dictate the price you can sell your property for.
 As with most things in life, honesty is the best policy, and being upfront may save you time and energy in the long run.

 Documentation will help with communication.